KRFOSS/kali-docs/community/contribute/index.md

 author: ["gamb1t",]
 ---

-Kali is a large project made up of many different parts.
+Kali Linux is a large project made up of many different parts.
 One of the most popular questions that the Kali team receives is "How can I help?"
 To help answer that question, this page will contain all possible ways that community members can contribute.

 ## Kali Documentation